 The Romsey School

-Welcome to the Autism Resourced Provision at Romsey School.
-It is affectionately known as the Base as it is a home-from-home for autistic pupils who need support to attend mainstream school.
+Welcome to the Autism Resource Provision at Romsey School, affectionately known as The Base.
+Staff in The Base provide support in mainstream lessons as well as support students to work on their personal targets set in their EHCP.
 Timetables are tailored to individual needs.
-We support pupils with daily school life and , activities and trips.
+We also support pupils with daily school life , activities and trips.
 If you need any further information please don’t hesitate to get in touch.

 " Pupils who attend the schools specialist resource base make very good progress from their starting points, particularly in mathmatics.
 This is because the work of teachers and teaching assistants is effective in meeting the needs of these pupils.